Aly-Ant0/Hotline-024-Medley-Update-android/README.md

+for now you can't download that from actions because one compile problem.

 # Friday Night Funkin' - Psych Engine Android Support
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.